Self-Interaction Controls Vortex Scale in Soliton Mergers: Introduction

 Dark matter (DM) is a theoretical type of matter that comprises roughly 27\% of the universe's total mass-energy \cite{Aghanim:2018eyx}.
 One widely explored hypothesis suggests that dark matter could be composed of light (pseudo-)scalar particles with large occupation numbers, allowing them to be represented by a classical scalar field $\phi$ \cite{Dine:1982ah,Suarez:2013iw,Preskill:1982cy,Abbott:1982af,2015PhRvD..92j3513G,Widrow:1993qq,Uhlemann:2014npa}.
 For small values of the field, the potential of the scalar field can be expressed as \cite{Sikivie:2006ni,Arvanitaki:2009fg,2017PhRvL.118a1301L}

 where $m$ is the mass of the particle, $f_a$ represents the decay constant, and natural units ($\hbar = c = 1$) are adopted.
 The $\pm$ sign in front of the $\phi^4$ term indicates whether the self-interaction is repulsive or attractive.
 In this study, we introduce the dimensionless self-coupling constant as $g \equiv \pm \frac{1}{8 f_a^2}$.
 The values of the particle mass and coupling constant differ depending on the specific model.
 For example, QCD axions are characterized by masses ranging from $10^{-11}$ to $10^{-2}$ eV \cite{pecceiquinn1977,weinberg1978,wilczek1978,Kim:1979if,Shifman:1979if,Dine:1982ah,Zhitnitsky:1980tq,1981PhLB..104..199D,2015PhRvD..91h4011A,2015JCAP...02..006P,Marsh:2015xka,Tanabashi:2018oca,luzio2020landscape}, while ultralight bosons have masses in the range of $10^{-22}$ to $10^{-19}$ eV \cite{1990PhRvL..64.1084P,2000PhRvD..62j3517S,hu2000,2000ApJ...534L.127P}.
 Previous studies indicate that, for bosons without self-interaction, boson stars undergo mergers under gravitational influence, and coherence effects lead to turbulence formation.
 The coherence effects of waves lead to turbulence formation, as the fluid velocity results in an irrotational flow, except in cases where the field $\psi$ is discontinuous or lacks first or second derivatives\cite{Mocz:2017wlg}.
 Vortex lines can act as gravitational seeds that induce the condensation of ordinary matter, forming persistent ring-like structures and providing an observable probe for detecting this model\cite{Alvarez-Rios:2025ydz}.
+In strong gravitational lensing systems, the interference substructures induced by dark matter vortices lead to 5--10\% flux anomalies, thereby allowing the detection of vortex features, such as the universal profiles of density $\rho \sim r^2$ and velocity $v \sim 1/r$, through observations of their magnification and deflection effects on background sources\cite{Hui_2021}.
 On the other hand, self-interactions, whether attractive or repulsive, can substantially influence the dynamics of bosonic systems.
 Attractive interactions may lead to more compact boson stars, while repulsive ones could increase their radius\cite{PhysRevD.104.083022,PhysRevD.106.023009}.
 Therefore, it is essential to investigate the impact of self-interaction on the structure of turbulence.

 Using pseudo-spectral methods~\cite{Fornberg1987,PhysRevD.106.023009,PhysRevD.108.083021,Chen_2024,PhysRevD.111.043031,PhysRevD.104.083022,Mocz:2017wlg}, we study the self-interaction effects on vortex scaling in soliton mergers.
 This investigation employs numerical simulations of the Gross-Pitaevskii-Poisson (GPP) equations to explore the formation and scale of turbulent vortex structures during the merger of Boson stars.
 Our analysis reveals that vortex formation is a universal outcome of soliton mergers, with the vortex size strongly dependent on the self-interaction coupling parameter $g$.